zchking/docs/pages/katalon-analytics/docs/project-management-delete.md

 ---
-title: "Project and Execution Deletion"
+title: "Delete a Project or a Test Execution"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-analytics/docs/project-and-execution-deletion.html
 redirect_from: